The Redwalls

 The Redwalls are an American rock band from Deerfield, Illinois, in suburban Chicago.
+In 2005, their retro sound drew comparisons to the Beatles and other British Invasion–era acts.

+After initially disbanding in 2012, the group returned to recording activity in 2024.
+Founding member Justin Baren, bassist and vocalist, died in December 2025 at the age of 40.

-The band is currently composed of vocalist and guitarist Logan Baren bassist Justin Baren and drummer Ben Greeno.
+The band's final performing lineup during their initial run consisted of vocalist and guitarist Logan Baren, bassist Justin Baren, and drummer Ben Greeno.
 Former members include lead guitarist Andrew Langer and a series of drummers; founding member Jordan Kozer played on debut album Universal Blues.